Mcruz-G/Basic-Auto-Encoder/GANS/README.md

 -discriminator.py: Discriminative model

--GANS.py: Here lies the GANS class and all it's function
+-GANS.py: Here lies the GANS class and all its functions

 -generative.py: Generative model

 -myGans.py: Main file; you should run the code here.

-Pending documentation...
+Pending documentation ...